brunoguilherme1/Experiments/README.md

 `...`\
 `weaknesses minor feel layout remote control show complete file names mp3s`\
 `normal size sorry ignorant way get back 1x quickly` \
+`It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.`\
 `many disney movies n play dvd player` \
+`The standard chunk of Lorem Ipsum used since the 1500s is reproduced below for those interested.`\
 `...`